Kettle Crest

 Day 1: Gibraltar

 Our 4-day adventure kicks off with a peaceful and underappreciated gem of a cross-country ride: Gibraltar Trail.
-After a pretty, 20-minute drive from the town of Republic, we will immediately immerse ourselves in quiet pine forests, rolling hillsides, miles of flowing ridgelines, and miles of flowy backcountry trail.
+After a pretty, 20-minute drive from the town of Republic, we will immediately immerse ourselves in quiet pine forests, rolling hillsides, and miles of flowy backcountry trail.

 The Gibraltar Trail is a perfect warm up for the rest of our trip - plenty of climbing but never overly punchy, primitive in spots, extremely rewarding with near-constant sweeping views of the surrounding highlands.
 The riding, while not overly technical, remains engaging and full of meditative pedaling and flow.